carpentries-incubator/bioc-rnaseq/profiles/learner-profiles.md

 ---
-Is this workshop for me: Hypothetical attendees of the RNA-Seq workshop
+Is this workshop for me?: Hypothetical attendees of the RNA-Seq workshop
 ---

 # Learner Profile 1: Graduate Student in Molecular Biology